Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

   three ones.
 They are the only ones that contain backward references, and no forward references.

 In addition to the four categories above, metadata about the current package is
-stored: this includes library name, current version, PyPi name, GitHub repository slug [#]_, maintainers' names, logo, issue tracker and others.
-In particular, metadata allows us to autogenerate links to issue trackers, and to source files when rendering.
+stored: this includes library name, current version, *PyPi* name, *GitHub* repository slug [#]_, maintainers' names, logo, issue tracker and others.
+In particular, metadata allows us to auto-generate links to issue trackers, and to source files when rendering.
 In order to properly resolve some references and normalize links convention, we also store a mapping from fully qualified names to canonical ones.